davisocoloski1/file-organizer/README.md

 ### Note: the application may crash at times after clicking "Organize Files," so I recommend not clicking on the window until the transfer is complete.

 ---

-Possible improvement: let the user select which types of files to organize using checkboxes